 You must learn to operate this boat as well as read, understand and use this manual.

-What this manual does not give you is a course in boating safety, or how to navigate, anchor or dock your boat.
-Operating a power boat safely requires more skills, knowledge and awareness than is necessary for a car or truck.
+This manual does not give you a course in boating safety or how to navigate, anchor or dock your boat.
+Operating a power boat safely requires more skills, knowledge, and awareness than is necessary for a motor vehicle.

-Your responsibilities
+Your Responsibilities

-For your safety, the safety of your passengers, other boaters and people in the water, you must:
+For the safety of you and your passengers, other boaters as well as people in the water, you must:

-- Take a boating safety course; - Get instruction in the safe and proper handling of your boat; - Understand and follow the "rules of the road"; - Learn how to navigate.
+Take a boating safety course Understand and follow the rules of the road Get instruction in proper boat handling Learn how to navigate www.bostonwhaler.com